 Admission applications are available upon request from the school office and on our "Forms" tab.
 After the completed application is received by the school, you will be notified if there is an available spot for your child.
-There is a non-refundable enrollment fee and first tuition payment (application fee, activities fee and maintenance fee which can be found on our Tuition Chart).
-Payment of this fee and first tuition payment are required upon acceptance of a spot for your child in our program.
+There is a non-refundable enrollment fee (application fee, activities fee and maintenance fee which can be found on our Tuition Chart).
+Payment of this fee is required upon acceptance of a spot for your child in our program.
 In the event that a spot is not available, you may elect to place your child on the waiting list.
 (NOTE: Waiting lists begin new each year.
 If you are on the current list, you must reapply).
 When a spot becomes available, an admission interview will be scheduled.
-A 30 day notice is required to remove a child from the program.
+A 60 day notice is required to remove a child from the program.

 Student registration is an Open House Registration process which is held yearly and takes place in January/February (current families will have the opportunity to register in January before the "Open House to the Public".)
 An enrollment fee along with a deposit (tuition payment #1) are due at the time of registration.
 These payments are non-refundable.
 Registration for re-enrolling and new students are on a first come first serve basis.